- What is play set restoration?

 What areas do you service?

 Our mobile crew is ready to address your play set restoration project.
 We service all of Southern California.

-Children’s wood play sets come in a variety of different sizes and designs.
-This is why we come out to your home and come up with a process and cost to restore your children’s wooden play set that’s specific to your needs.
+We will come out to your home and give you an accurate price estimate to restore your children’s wooden play set that meets all of your specific demands.
 Some of the most common repairs include smoothing and restoring wood, replacing splintered wood, repainting structures, tightening or replacing bolts and screws, and replacing damaged parts.

 Our Maintenance Program

 Play sets need to be maintained to keep the color of the wood preserved and free from splinters.
 We follow up by sending you a reminder letting you know it is time to give us a call and schedule a date to reseal.
 Periodic reapplication of the protective sealer will prevent the wood from splintering and discoloring.